uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ![Manage Running Sessions](running.gif)

 * * *
-## Installing the gen3-client in the Workspace
+## Getting Files into the Gen3 Workspace
 * * *
-In order to download data files directly into your workspace, install and use the gen3-client in a terminal window from your Workspace.
+In order to download data files directly from a Gen3 data commons into your workspace, install and use the [gen3-client](https://github.com/uc-cdis/cdis-data-client/releases) in a terminal window from your Workspace.
 Launch a terminal window by clicking on the "New" dropdown menu, then click on "Terminal".

-From the command line, the [Linux version of the gen3-client](https://github.com/uc-cdis/cdis-data-client/releases/download/0.2.1/dataclient_linux.zip) can be download using the `wget` command.
+From the command line, download the latest [Linux version of the gen3-client](https://github.com/uc-cdis/cdis-data-client/releases/download/0.2.1/dataclient_linux.zip) using the `wget` command.
+Next, unzip the archive and add it to your path:

 ```
 wget https://github.com/uc-cdis/cdis-data-client/releases/download/0.2.1/dataclient_linux.zip
 unzip dataclient_linux.zip
-./gen3-client help
+PATH=$PATH:~/
 ```
+Now the gen3-client should be ready to use in your JupyterHub terminal.

+Other files you might need, like your `credentials.json` file to configure a profile or a download `manifest.json` file can be uploaded to your server by clicking on the "Upload" button or just dragging and dropping into the 'Files' tab.
+Text can also be pasted into a file by clicking "New", then choosing "Text File".
+Filenames can be changed by clicking the checkbox next to the file and then clicking the "Rename" button that appears.

 Example:
 ```